 - When are my payments toward college expenses finally done?
 This is often defined by your settlement agreement, but in most cases, the child is given four years (sometimes five, if that is written in your agreement), or sometimes until a certain age (such as age 23).
 So long as the child is diligently pursuing his or her education, receiving passing grades, and attending on a full-time basis according to the curriculum, the child will be emancipated upon graduation from undergraduate college.
 There are exceptions to this so it’s important to review your settlement agreement or consult with an attorney about your case if are concerned about paying longer than that.

-If you need help trying to figure out any aspect of this process and how any of these suggestions apply to you, call us at (732) 479-4711 for a consultation.
+If you need help trying to figure out any aspect of this process and how any of these suggestions apply to you, schedule a FREE Client Vision Meeting here.
 We’re here to help.
 Remember, we won’t tell you what you want to hear….We tell you what you need to know!